dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3052: Essential skills enable meaningful personal interactions.
+### T3052: These skills aid in navigating the world and building healthy relationships.

 |Support|
 |---|